carlosreyesmunoz/taskManager/DEPLOYMENT.md

 ## Cost Optimization

 - Use Free/F1 tier for development
-- Enable auto-pause for PostgreSQL in dev environment
+- Enable auto-pause for Azure SQL in dev environment
 - Monitor spending in Azure Cost Management

 ## Security Best Practices